-Your Plan Sponsor may provide you with Travel and Lodging assistance.
-Travel and Lodging assistance is only available for you or your eligible family member if you meet the qualifications for the benefit, including receiving care at a Designated Provider and the distance from your home address to the facility.
+Your Plan Sponsor may provide you with Travel and Lodging assistance for certain Covered Health Services.
+Travel and Lodging assistance is only available for you or your eligible family member if you meet the qualifications for the benefit, including receiving care at a Designated Provider and the requisite distance from your home address to the facility is at least 50 miles.
 Eligible Expenses are reimbursed after the expense forms have been completed and submitted with the appropriate receipts.

-If you have specific questions regarding the Travel and Lodging Assistance Program, please call the Travel and Lodging office at 1-800-842-0843.
+If you have specific questions regarding the Travel and Lodging Assistance Program, please call the number on your ID card.